Best daily deals

 In a hand the Marshall Minor III with the lid open showing the buds.

 In another reference to Marshall amps, knurled black and brass-colored metal make up the earbud stems.
 This is presumably meant to evoke the knobs of an amp.
-In practice, the metal just contributes added weight and if it’s cold outside you feel it transfer to your skin.
-Here’s the thing, the Minor III buds are light, but they’re otherwise constructed of a cheap plastic that’s best suited to 1980s action figures, and that doesn’t help the already poor fit.
+In practice, the metal just contributes added weight, and if it’s cold outside, you feel it transfer to your skin.
+Here’s the thing: the Minor III buds are light, but they’re otherwise constructed of a cheap plastic that’s best suited to 1980s action figures, and that doesn’t help the already poor fit.
 You can see, and more importantly feel, the unfinished seams on the housings.
 Meanwhile, the edges on the battery charging case are literally rough around the edges, too.
 The nicest finished features are the metal button on the case and the shiny brass on the bottom of the stems.

-The Minor III isn’t a harbinger of Marshall’s undoing, because Marshall didn’t create the Minor III.
-Zound Industries, responsible for Urbanears (among some others), is responsible for the Minor III.
+The Minor III isn’t a harbinger of Marshall’s undoing because Marshall didn’t create the Minor III.
+Zound Industries, responsible for Urbanears (among some others), is responsible for Minor III.
 It’s unlikely the company that produced beloved amps like the JCM 800 or JTM 45 had a big hand in the design of the Minor III.
 If you like Urbanears, maybe you’ll like these earphones.

 Does the Marshall Minor III fit well?